AIDynamics/NeoPulse_Examples/README.md

 # Introduction
 This is a repository for [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf) sample training files.

 There are training examples for the following data and task types: Classification (Image, Audio, Video) and Regression (Text, Vector, Image, Audio, Video).
 Examples are added periodically.
-You will find a classification example using text data in the /DM-Dash/examples/sentiment/ folder on your NeoPulse AI Studio instance.
 A brief tutorial is also available in the Tutorials & Guides section of the Developer Portal (see link below).

 Under each data type folder you will find sample NeoPulse™ Modeling Language (NML) code as well as information on the sample dataset used.